-To restore a folder or file using “Previous Versions”, follow these steps:
+To restore a folder or file on your computer, follow these steps:

-1 Right Click on the folder that has the folder or file that you wish to restore and select“Properties”.
+Right-click on the folder that has the folder or file that you wish to restore and select Properties.

 Tip2: If you need to work with a file that already contains data, make a copy of the file and use this copy to do your work.
 Once you know that everything is the way you want it, save it and delete the original.

-Tip3: If the file /folder you like to restore is included in a library, navigate to the location folder instead; Right Click and Select properties and continue with step2.
+Tip3: If the file or folder you like to restore is included in a library, navigate to the location folder instead.
+Right-click and Select properties and continue with step 2.

-1 Click Start in the search box “Search programs and files” type “restore point”
+Click Start in the search box type restore point.

-6 Click “Apply” then “OK”, in the next window Click “Apply” and “OK” again.
+Click Apply then OK, in the next window Click Apply and OK again.